awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### I receive an "SRV record" error when I try to connect to my on\-premises directory<a name="srv_record_not_found"></a>

-You receive an error message similar to one or more of the following when connecting to your on\-premises directory:
+You receive an error message similar to one or more of the following when connecting to your on\-premises directory\.

 ```
 SRV record for LDAP does not exist for IP: dns-ip-address